Teaching

 Mentoring

-In Winter 2022, I was a grad mentor for LoG(M).
+In Winter 2022, I was a grad mentor for LoG(M) at UM.

 From Fall 2020 through Spring 2024, I was a mentor for Twoples, a virtual Directed Reading Program.
 I ran reading projects on intro algorithm design (twice!), random algorithms, probabilistic methods, matroids, Gröbner bases, algebraic curves, and Young tableaux.